Skip to content

 But don’t know what’s going on though.
 Maybe Devin can figure this out

-17. Mohammad Bahathir Hashim says
+11. Mohammad Bahathir Hashim

 Yes, compiling problem due to the usage of ‘nodename’ in v4l codes which are in your current pctv 340e development directory.
 I am not rushing to build the latest vdl and can wait for the official pctv 340e driver in mainline kernel.